ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

                     }
                     return ret

-                def _forward_exploration(self, batch):
-                    return self._forward_inference(batch)

-                def _forward_train(self, batch):
-                    return self._forward_inference(batch)

-To plugin this custom multi-agent RL module into your algorithm's config, pass the new class and its settings to the :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModuleSpec`.
+To plug in this custom multi-agent RL module into your algorithm's config, create a :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModuleSpec` with the new class and its constructor settings.
-Also, pass the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` for each agent because RLlib requires the observation, action spaces, and model hyper-parameters for each agent:
+Also, create one :py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` for each agent because RLlib requires the observation, action spaces, and model hyper-parameters per agent:

 .. testcode::